02-003 Code of Conduct_20212-003

 16.3 Failure to adhere to Council Policies and Procedures

-by Council.
-More generally, Members are required to observe the terms of all policies and
+adopted by Council.
+More generally, Members are required to observe the terms of all

-procedures established by Council, as the case may be.
-However, this provision does not
+policies and procedures established by Council, as the case may be.
+However, this

 16.4 Reprisals and Obstructions

-under it.
-Any reprisal or threat of reprisal against a complainant or anyone for providing relevant
+conducted under it.
+Any reprisal or threat of reprisal against a complainant or anyone for

 16.5 Duty of Council

-of it being received by the Municipal Clerk and shall take the action it considers appropriate with
+(30) days of it being received by the Municipal Clerk and shall take the action it

 16.6 Acting on Advice of the Integrity Commissioner